blocksds/sdk/docs/content/technical/filesystem.md

 it to `"sd:/"` unless the ROM has been loaded from a Slot-1 cartridge and `argv[0]` is a path inside `"fat:/"`.

+In the unusual case of a program running from NAND, the default filesystem will be `"nand:/"`.

 This is annoying to keep track of, so you can use two helpers of libnds:

 - `fatGetDefaultDrive()` returns a `const char *` that will contain `"fat:/` in